 Non-compete agreements are allowed in Kentucky, and courts will enforce clauses reasonably drawn to protect the employer’s interest and secure employees’ right to pursue work in an open labor market.

 Reasonable Uses and Objections

-- Does continuing employment equal sufficient consideration?
-No, by itself, continuing employment does not provide sufficient consideration for a non-compete agreement.
-Additional consideration, such as investment in training, or other economic advantages are necessary.
+- Does continuing employment equal sufficient consideration? – No, continuing employment does not provide adequate consideration for a non-compete agreement.
+Additional considerations, such as investment in training or other economic advantages, are necessary.

 Kentucky courts routinely uphold time limitations varying from six months to two years.
 If an employer can show a unique situation or interest, a longer duration might be justified.

 Geographical limitations must not be unlimited in scope.
-Generally, wider geographical limitations are harder to justify.
 A non-solicitation agreement, preventing the use of customer lists or solicitation of customers, can be geographically unlimited.
+Generally, broader geographical limitations are harder to justify.

 Kentucky courts have ruled that non-compete agreements are assignable.
-That means that when an existing business is sold, the purchaser of the business also acquires the non-compete agreements entered into by the employees of the business.
+That means that when an existing business is sold, the purchaser also acquires the non-compete agreements entered into by the business employees.